akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 ![equations1](equations1.gif)

-Because we have multiple input values, the input is a vector with 2 elements: the leave size and the shrub height.
-The weights in between are aranged as matrixes.
+With multiple neurons connected through multiple layers, the weights are aranged as matrixes.
 For example, the 6 weights in the between the input layer and the first hidden layer are arranged as a [2x3] matrix (2 input values, 3 neurons in the first hidden layer), and the bias here is a bias vector with 3 elements (because we have 3 neurons in the first hidden layer).

 The **depth** of the neural network is the number of layers of the neural